2018 FIFA World Cup Group H: Senegal vs Colombia

 The two teams had met only once, a 2014 friendly game which ended in a 2–2 draw.

 The referee awarded Senegal a penalty in the 17th minute.
 After consulting VAR, he judged that defender Davinson Sánchez had won the ball before making any contact with Sadio Mané.
 After half an hour, James Rodríguez was substituted with what appeared to be a recurrence of the injury that kept him out of Colombia's 2–1 loss to Japan.
 Mané took a free-kick in the 64th minute which he shot off-target.
 Kalidou Koulibaly got a touch on a Luis Muriel drive to deflect the ball narrowly wide.
 And in the 74th minute Colombia scored the decisive goal of the game, Juan Quintero's corner from the right found Yerry Mina who rose and crashed home a header that went through goalkeeper Khadim N'Diaye.

 With Senegal being the last African team to be knocked out of Russia 2018, there were no teams from Africa in the round of 16 for the first time since the stage was introduced in 1986.
 Colombia were the only team to reach the knockout stage despite losing their opening match of the tournament.
 Senegal became the third team to be eliminated despite winning their opening game of the tournament (also Iran and Serbia); and even moreover, this was the first time Senegal got eliminated from the group stage, despite owning a huge advantage prior to the match against Colombia.
 The last time as many as three teams failed to get through the group stage despite winning their opener was in 2002 (Argentina, Costa Rica, and Russia).

 Discipline

-Fair play points were used as tiebreakers because the overall and head-to-head records of two teams were tied.
+Fair play points were used as tiebreakers because the overall and head-to-head records of Japan and Senegal were tied.
 These were calculated based on yellow and red cards received in all group matches as follows: